 Baba Ramdev’s pranayama modules are quite popular as yoga for weight loss.
 He influences Yoga practice at home by watching Yoga programmes on television, thus, taking the practice to almost every house urban and rural.

 Baba Ramdev was born in Haryana in 1965 and established the Patanjali Yogpeeth and Centre of Yoga awareness at Haridwar.
 This spiritual guru also set up a factory to manufacture various Ayurvedic medicines and products.

 Baba Ramdev is said to have been influenced by Aurobindo Ghose’s booklet on Yogic Sadhna, which led to his deep affection for yoga and meditation in the caves of Himalaya.

 His famous quotes:

-- The remedy for all illnesses lies in yoga and healthy lifestyle.
+- The remedy for all illnesses lies in yoga and a healthy lifestyle.

 - You might be managing big businesses and enterprises.
 Yoga is important because it teaches you to manage your own self.
 It brings about a complete balance in your body making it healthy.

 These are the real assets of India.
 Indian Yogis who practiced, mastered, propagated, and achieved higher pursuit through Yoga.
 Let’s we all dedicate ourselves to Yoga and achieve what a human only can achieve i.e. Samadhi, the final objective of the Ashtanga Yoga.

 International Day of Yoga, is celebrated annually on 21 June since its inception in 2015.
 An international day for yoga was declared unanimously by the United Nations General Assembly (UNGA).
 The Indian Prime Minister Narendra Modi in his UN address suggested the date of 21 June, as it is the longest day of the year in the Northern Hemisphere and shares special significance in many parts of the world.